-Kereru, which was protected from hunting in 1922, also known as Wood Pigeon spread the seeds of trees with large fruit such as Miro, Puriri, Tawa and Tairare, funny to watch when they eat the fermented berries and literally fall out of the trees DRUNK!
+Kereru, which was protected from hunting in 1922, also known as Wood Pigeon spread the seeds of trees with large fruit such as Miro, Puriri, Tawa and Tairare, the Kereru can be great fun to watch when they eat the fermented berries and literally fall out of the trees DRUNK!

-Tui being one of our earliest protected birds in 1873 & Bellbirds both are known for not only their stunning musical calls early in the morning and at dusk, they also pollinate several native species that you will find around our Park like Flax (Harakeke), Kowhai and Fuchsia (Totukutuk) trees
+Both are known for not only their stunning musical calls early in the morning and at dusk, they also pollinate several native species that you will find around our Park like Flax (Harakeke), Kowhai and Fuchsia (Totukutuk) trees.

 Other species you will see around our Park or in the Rainforest:

-- Daily – Kereu, Weka, Falcon, Tui, Bellbird, TomTit, Silver Eye, Fantail, Song Thrush
+- Daily – Kereu, Weka, Falcon, Tui, Bellbird, TomTit, Silver Eye (Waxeye), Fantail, Song Thrush

 - Often – Shag, Paradise Duck, Kingfisher, Grey Warbler, Chaffinch